gvwilson/sensibleadventures/bookster/bookster.md

 "Yes, *sra*," Erileine repeated.
 "What do you want me to do now?"

 "Wait.
 That is all you can now do."
 She glanced out her window.
-"It is only just noon where you find yourself, is it?
+"It is only just morning where you find yourself, is it?
 He will sleep to nightfall, or perhaps thereafter, and then be weak but able to walk.
 He will find you somewhere to hide."